alexlop29/build-a-reservation-api/README.md

 Left Off:

-- Work on controllers
-- Work on routes
 - Work on routing tests

+- Work on bull mq
 - Work on tests
 - Add indexes on the models
 - Include Mongoose ODM best practices